Columbia South Carolina Adoption Lawyers

-Whether you are planning an open adoption, a private or closed adoption, or you are a grandparent looking to adopt your grandchild, South Carolina Adoption Lawyers can help guide you through the entire process.
+Whether you are planning an open adoption, a private or closed adoption, or you are a grandparent looking to adopt your grandchild, the Columbia South Carolina Adoption Lawyers at the Strom Law Firm can help guide you through the entire process.
 Sometimes adoption law can be challenging.
-It is essential that you have an Adoption Lawyer on your side that understands the system.
-Our South Carolina Adoption Lawyers will handle everything including all the documentation and the termination of parental rights.
+You must have an Adoption Lawyer on your side that understands the system.
+Our Columbia South Carolina Adoption Lawyers will handle everything, including all the documentation and the termination of parental rights.
 Give us a call today to schedule your consultation.

 South Carolina Adoption Law

 Any resident of South Carolina can petition the court for adoption.
-While children will only be placed in homes with South Carolina residents, there is an exception to the rule as in the case of special needs children.
+These cases are usually handled by an SC Divorce Lawyer.
+While children will only be placed in homes with South Carolina residents, there is an exception to the rule, as in the case of special needs children.
 In those cases, children are usually placed with a relative.
 There are two main types of adoption in South Carolina, open and closed adoptions.

 Open Adoptions in South Carolina